15 Tips for Staying Cool This Summer While Being Active

 - Bring an extra shirt: If you sweat a lot, it’s helpful to bring an extra T-shirt.
 That way, when you arrive at the top of the hiking trail or make it to your campsite, you won’t have to sit around in cold, wet clothes.
 This is especially important in the mountains, deserts, or other locations with significant changes in altitude or rapid drops in temperature.

 - Wear a hat: This piece of hot-weather gear is one that is often neglected on fishing trips, but it’s so important.
 Between the hot sun shining down from above, and the bright glare reflecting up from the water, you’re getting hit from all angles.
-If possible, select a hat with a wide brim that’s made with cooling vents and sun-protective material.
+If possible, select a hat with a wide brim, like a booney hat or bucket hat, that’s made with cooling vents and sun-protective material.

 - Select clothing with UPF sun protection: Instead of gobbing on sunscreen every 30 minutes, wear long-sleeved clothes with UPF sun protection that can offer you a barrier from the sun.
 In addition to feeling breezier (and less sticky against your skin), you’ll reduce the amount of chemical or mineral sunscreen you have to use.
 You should still wear sunscreen—this simply allows you to use less.